 If it’s either too large and powerful, or too small and not powerful enough, extra wear and tear and strain on the compressor will occur, increasing the likelihood that the heat pump will need frequent repairs, and shortening the life expectancy of the system.

 Because heat pumps transfer heat from one location to another rather than generating heat, they are the most efficient option that exists for home heating.
 And it doesn’t need to be warm in order for the system to bring warmth into your home—the outdoor air just needs to be warmer than the very cold refrigerant.
+If you’re upgrading from an older system, it may also be worth exploring whether heat pump replacement for ac services could improve your home’s efficiency.

 In temperatures as low as 40 °F, heat pumps maintain this incredible efficiency, so spring and fall heating costs can be reduced dramatically.
 But our winters drop well below that temperature, sometimes for weeks at a time!
 We’ve got good news, though.
 A dual-fuel system can provide auxiliary heat as needed during the deepest winter chill.
 You can also consider a cold-weather heat pump that works efficiently in colder temperatures.